Glowbom/quests/README.md

 # 2. Add Multiple Quizzes

-# 3. Monetizate Your App Using AdMob
+# 3. Monetize Your App Using AdMob